camilop7/camilop7/README.md

 Hi there 👋

-My name is Camilo Palacios I'm Junior Software Engineer
+My name is Camilo Palacios I am a Software Engineer.
+I am currently based in the UK where I obtained my last international certification.
+I have over 10 year of expirience working and managing logistic operations in different countries.
+I am originally from Bogota, Colombia.
+I speak fluent spanish and english.

 <details>
 <summary>My top languages - Click me </summary>